 Artificial Intelligence Contracts: An Issue-Spotter – Part 2 of 3

-This is the second of a three-post issue-spotter about contracts related to artificial intelligence.
+This is the second of a three-post issue-spotter about contracts related to artificial intelligence, with a particular focus on gen-AI.
 Click here for the first of the series.

 Output: I want an IP lawyer.